rmaharja/Healthy-Heads/README.md

 (Rohit Maharjan, Tom Dennis, Morgan Bradley, Irene Rojas)

 ## Background
-Solving a real world problem in Mental Healthcare using MVC framework (Handlebars, Node.js, Javascript, Materialize CSS, mySql).
+Solving a real world problem in Mental Healthcare using MVC framework (Handlebars, Node.js, Javascript, Materialize CSS, mySql, map).
 In today's world, mental health is a topic that is very relevant.
 Even NBA stars like Kevin Love have come out and shared their struggles about with mental health.
 Doing a quick google search for a mental health professional gives you a generic list of Psychologists, Psychiatrist and other mental health professionals.
 But what if you want a specific professional to help you with your specific problem such as BPD or your OCD?
 This is a much harder search.
 Healthy Heads project looks to solve this problem.

 ### Main functionalities: <br />
 -User authentication (using Passport) with error handling <br />